-Loan to related parties are secured by shares held in ISXFEU by related parties and repayable within 2 years, or upon the Initial Public Offering of ISXFEU's securities on an exchange.
+Loan to related parties are secured by shares held in ISXFEU by related parties and repayable within 3 years from 16 May 2022, or six months from an Initial Public Offering of ISXFEU's (or ISXFEU successor's) securities on an exchange.
 The loan bears an interest charge of 1.25% per annum above the European Short Term Rate (ESTER).
 There were no significant loans to related parties written off during the year.